 DISCUSSION

 To our knowledge, this is the first study demonstrating the community-level impact of distance to road as a proxy for forest access, which we argue indicates trapping intensity, on commercially valuable songbird species in Indonesian Borneo.
-Our results highlight the sensitivity of primary rainforest species to habitat disturbance, with the average species likely to occupy sites further from roads and with more intact forest.
+Our results highlight the sensitivity of primary rainforest species to habitat disturbance, with species more likely to occupy sites further from roads and with more intact forest.
 Encouragingly, our results do not suggest that commercially valuable birds in this protected area are especially sensitive to forest degradation.
 In addition, the average commercially valuable species occupies sites further from roads than commercially non-valuable species.
 This trend suggests that extreme trapping pressure near roads could be preventing commercially valuable species from inhabiting otherwise suitable forest.
 The IUCN Asian Songbird Trade Specialist Group identified five of the commercially valuable species detected in this study (greater green leafbird, white-rumped shama, grey-cheeked bulbul, Asian fairy-bluebird, and crested jay) as threatened by trade based on their ubiquitous presence at markets and severe population declines on Java and Sumatra (Lee et al. 2016).
 If commercially valuable species are disappearing from primary forest in Borneo as suggested by our results, domestic demand for these species has motivated efforts to reach even very remote and rural areas.

 Because this study was correlative, we are unable to directly exclude the chance that other factors beyond population decline could have contributed to commercially valuable bird species being found further from roads than other primary forest species.
 Firstly, commercially valuable birds could have learned to avoid areas of increased human activity.
 However, this learned avoidance is unlikely to create a difference between commercially valuable and not valuable bird species because the presence of humans increases perceived predation risk for most birds (Bötsch et al. 2018).
 Secondly, commercially valuable species may be simply naturally rare.
 Data regarding wild populations of these birds, especially on the island of Borneo, is scarce, impeding our ability to exclude this possibility.
 While greater green leafbird is classified as endangered and grey-cheeked bulbul is classified as vulnerable, white-rumped shama, Asian fairy-bluebird, crested jay, and blue-crowned hanging-parrot are classified as least concern (IUCN 2021).
 But even for the species of least concern, the IUCN also reports that the total number of mature individuals is unknown.
 In addition, our personal experiences in the region have led us to suspect that other currently rare, commercially valuable bird species are not naturally rare.
 During 2013-2014 Ivy Expeditions to Malaysian Borneo in which author XXX participated, both grey-cheeked bulbul and white-rumped shama (white-crowned) were detected regularly.
 Furthermore, two of Indonesia’s most persecuted species, straw-headed bulbul and Sunda laughingthrush (Garrulax palliatus), were common up until the 1990s (Chiok et al. 2019, Leupen et al. 2020).